Sweet Dog

 Health & preventionPart of · Health & prevention

-Many houseplants, garden plants and plants you meet on walks are toxic to dogs, from a simple mouth irritant to a heart poison.
-The right reflex fits in one sentence: the moment a plant is swallowed, call the vet or an animal poison centre, without waiting for symptoms and without ever inducing vomiting.
+Many houseplants, garden plants and plants you meet on walks are toxic to dogs, from a simple mouth irritant to a poison that attacks the heart.
+The right reflex: if your dog swallows any plant, call your vet or an animal poison centre straight away, without waiting for symptoms and without ever making him vomit.

 Why your dog tastes plants

 A dog explores the world with his mouth: he tastes, he swallows fast, often before you can react.
-Bright berries draw him in, and a bulb looks just like an onion to a dog who loves to dig.
-The trap is that several poisons act silently: with sago palm, autumn crocus or grapes, he can seem perfectly normal for hours while the liver, kidneys or heart are already suffering.
-You cannot rely on his instinct to sort out what is dangerous: it is up to the environment and to training to protect him.
+Bright berries draw him in, and a dug-up bulb looks a lot like an onion to a dog who enjoys digging.
+The trap is that several poisons work in silence: with sago palm, autumn crocus or castor bean, he can seem perfectly normal for hours while his liver or kidneys are already suffering.
+You cannot rely on his instinct to spot what is dangerous: protecting him is on you, through what you put out of reach and what you teach him.

 The part matters.
-For many species the poison is concentrated in the seeds, the bulb, the root or the sap, not in the rest of the plant.
-And drying changes nothing: yew needles after a hedge trim, or a wilted bunch of lily of the valley, stay toxic.
+For many species, the poison is concentrated in the seeds, the bulb, the root or the sap, not in the rest of the plant.
+And drying changes nothing: yew needles, from that dark conifer of hedges and churchyards, after a trim, or a wilted bunch of lily of the valley, stay toxic.

 The plants to know, ranked by severity

-These levels guide your vigilance, they never replace the vet's advice, who alone can judge the real situation (species, part swallowed, quantity and the dog's weight).
+These levels help you pitch your vigilance, but they never replace your vet's opinion: only he can judge the real situation (species, part swallowed, quantity and the dog's weight).

 Life-threatening (can kill, sometimes in small amounts)